Private GIF tool

 Does this upload my files?

-No. Everything on this page runs locally in your browser, so your files are never uploaded to a server.
+No. Everything on this page runs locally in your browser, so your files are never uploaded to a conversion server.
 Close the tab and nothing is left behind.
-It even keeps working if you go offline after the page loads.

 FAQ